 Analysis of metallic elements in compounds or samples is an integral part of chemical research.
 The purpose of this experiment is to learn the techniques to separate and identify some common cations and to understand the principles for the equilibria of precipitation and complex formation.
+The systematic analysis of cations is an integral part of the salt analysis (or systematic qualitative analysis).

 - Physical examination